jodal/pyspotify/docs/plans.rst

 v2.0.0a1: 100% complete bindings
 ================================

-- Redo all callbacks to follow the same pattern as used for session events.

-- Add support for playlist events and playlist container events.

 - Get rid of a lot of properties or getter/setter pairs.
 The API doesn't feel consistent enough as is.